Before using iZooto's Web Push Notifications, let's understand the basics of push notifications.

 Web push notifications aren't supported in the Incognito mode of browsers.

-You can schedule your notifications for a certain date or time, or based on the time-zone of your user.
+You can schedule your notifications for a certain date/time or based on the time-zone of your user.

 Segment and send notifications to users based on their device (mobile, desktop, etc), location, user properties, etc